Deepa-Tilwani/Project_GroupRecomenderSystems/ReadME.md

 # Group-movie-recommender-system

 This is a group project.
-I had created this project with other two team members
+I had created this project with other two team members for my assignment submission.

 We tried to implement a Group Recommender System based on the following paper: